Alabama1997/Alabama1997/README.md

 - 👋 Hi, I’m @Alabama1997
-- 👀 I’m interested in everything crypto, automation, and machine learning.
+- 👀 I’m interested in everything security, privacy, and AI.
-- 🌱 I’m currently learning python and Blockchain contract writing.
+- 🌱 I’m currently learning python;
 - 💞️ I’m looking to collaborate on all things interesting.
 - 📫 How to reach me right here.